SurfaceJS/surface/packages/@surface/custom-element/readme.md

 <my-element style="display: flex"></my-element>
 ```

-## Reactivity
+### Reactivity
 The core of the binding system is reactivity that allows the ui keep sync with the data.
 Templates can evaluate almost any valid javascript expression ([see more](../expression/readme.md)).
 But only properties can be observed and requires that observed properties to be **`configurable`** and not **`readonly`**.

-By design, no error or warning will be fired when trying to use an non observable property.
+By design, no error or warning will be fired when trying to use an non observable property in an expression.
 Except for **two way** binding higher members.

 Example assuming that the scope contains variables called amount and item:
 ```html